-Situated at the confluence of the Rivers Camowen and Drumragh, which join to form the River Strule, Omagh is a busy market town with a handful of historic Georgian buildings.
-Pick up a Town Trail leaflet from the tourist office.
-Sadly, for a long time to come, Omagh (An Óghmagh) will be remembered for the devastating 1998 car bomb that killed 29 people and injured 200.
+Situated at the confluence of the Rivers Camowen and Drumragh, which join to form the River Strule, Omagh (An Óghmagh) is a busy market town with a handful of historic Georgian buildings.
+A new district is emerging in the centre along the banks of the river.
+The focus is a £4.3 million pedestrian bridge with a controversial cutting-edge design that opened in 2015.

 Dungannon is a pleasant enough market town halfway between Cookstown and Armagh, worth a brief stop in passing if you want to do a spot of shopping.
 Killymaddy Tourist Information Centre (8776 7259; www.flavouroftyrone.com; 190 Ballygawley Rd; 9am-5pm Mon-Fri, 10am-4pm Sat & Sun) is at a caravan site 10km west of Dungannon on the A4 road towards Enniskillen.